 To run a check on your system’s volume, you must ensure your audio devices are not disabled or muted and then follow these steps.

-- If the disable checkbox is checked, uncheck them for both output and input devices.
+7. If the disable checkbox is checked, uncheck it for both output and input devices.

 2. Inspect the audio connections and cables

 Find out more about your audio cables and check if all your power cables are firmly in their place.
 It is always a grand idea to unplug and reconnect everything.